 - Rates of childhood diabetes in the last decade are up by 30%.

 Another defense for little league sports is the quantity and quality of communication it produces.
 While parents and kids don’t have similar taste in TV shows, music, books, political affiliations, friends or even what they hope to find on the table at dinner time, little league sports are different.
 Not only are parent and child interests suddenly united, we are compelled by that interest to actually talk about it.
 And these parent/child conversations, often on long trips to far away places, have a tempo and intensity that are lacking in most “how was your day at school?” exchanges.
-In these conversations, principles of determination, reaction and effort are forged and taught so naturally we, as parents, fail to realize it’s even happening.
+In these conversations, principles of determination, reaction and effort are forged and taught so naturally, we as parents fail to realize it’s even happening.

 So the next time you hear some gray hair telling little Jimmy through the fence how to stay back on a curve ball, pause before you assume Grandpa has scholarship dollar signs in his eyes.
-Instead, see for the first time, a 50 year inter-generational gap being closed naturally by a conversation about their common interest in something as simple as hitting a curve ball.
-This Hallmark moment, brought to you by little league sports, will add to a collection of conversations that Jimmy will someday recall to his grandchildren as they stand in the box and try to hit an off speed pitch—the advice now spanning a hundred years and 5 generations.
+Instead, see for the first time a 50 year inter-generational gap being closed naturally by a conversation about their common interest in something as simple as hitting a curve ball.
+This Hallmark moment, brought to you by little league sports, will add to a collection of conversations that Jimmy will someday recall to his grandchildren as they stand in the box and try to hit an off-speed pitch—the advice now spanning a hundred years and 5 generations.

-But as you think about the value of your involvement in little league sports, please recognize that your family’s emphasis leads to activity, independence and confidence for kids in a society plagued with entitlement and isolating sedentary lives.
+But, as you think about the value of your involvement in little league sports, please recognize that your family’s emphasis leads to activity, independence and confidence for kids in a society plagued with entitlement and isolating sedentary lives.
 Please also pay close attention to the inter-generational connections forged on drives to and from practices, games and far away tournaments.
 Notice, as well, the genuine opportunity your child is given nearly every season (if not every game) to recover from loss and disappointment.

 If that life isn’t for you and your family, great.
-But don’t belittle the immense value parents bring to their children and society when they chose to be highly involved in their child’s sporting lives.
+But don’t belittle the immense value parents bring to their children and society when they choose to be highly involved in their child’s sporting lives.
 For the vast majority who choose that life, it really has nothing to do with collegiate scholarships or signing bonuses.
-Instead, we look for chances to improve our children’s health, increase the connection to their parents and forge in them an ability to deal with failure in preparation for when life actually matters.
+Instead, we look for chances to improve our children’s health, increase the connection to their parents and forge in them an ability to deal with failure in preparation for when life decisions actually matter.